Arrowtown Autumn Festival

 Buckingham Street turns into a sea of colour, fancy and frivolous costumes and quirky floats.
 The local community always get stuck into this event.
 It's genuinely heart-warming to see so many people take pride in their town and generations of Arrowtowners parading side by side.
 The legendary can-can is performed by the Buckingham Belles in homage to Arrowtown's gold rush era and the Miners Band play after the parade by the cottages on Buckingham Street.

 Each year the festival programme usually includes the Classic Flights Aerobatic Display to wow the crowds with heart-stopping aerial manoeuvres.
 There's also the NZ Gold Panning Champioships, lunchtime concerts, busking and art competitions.
 If you enjoy scenic walks, the Arrow Ambles offer a chance to take part in guided historical walks around the town.

 Autumn time in Arrowtown brings milder, more temperate weather than the baking summers.
 Rainfall is infrequent enough and there is plenty of sunshine so visitors can still enjoy the outdoors.
 You might want to interchange your festival going with local walks such as Tobin's Track and Sawpit Gully.

-It’s also worth strolling at a leisurely pace around the back streets of Arrowtown where you will find boutique shops showcasing artisan pieces and clothing made from premium New Zealand products such as Merino wool.
-See our guides to shopping and art galleries.
+It's also worth strolling at a leisurely pace around the back streets of Arrowtown where you will find boutique shops showcasing artisan pieces and clothing made from premium New Zealand products such as Merino wool.
+More details can be found in our guides to shopping and art galleries.

 The Chinese Settlement Village is a fascinating piece of Arrowtown's gold mining history.
 Many of the houses once occupied by Chinese migrants in the 19th century are preserved outdoor museum pieces.
 The cramped, basic conditions the hardworking miners endured are still painfully evident.